F5Networks/f5-azure-arm-templates/experimental/standalone/2nic_limited/readme.md

     echo "Disclaimer: Scripting to Deploy F5 Solution templates into Cloud Environments are provided as examples.
 They will be treated as best effort for issues that occur, feedback is encouraged." sleep 3

-    #If a required paramater is not passed, the script will prompt for it below
+    #If a required parameter is not passed, the script will prompt for it below
     required_variables="admin_username admin_password dns_label instance_name license_key_1 resource_group_name azure_user azure_pwd"
     for variable in $required_variables
             do